jes/scamp-cpu/doc/OS.md

     - if copying the entire TPA onto disk is too slow, system() could potentially take an argument to say how many bytes of the caller's TPA need to be saved/restored; the value for this would be provided by the C runtime, which would track the required value via malloc()/free() calls
+    - what happens if a "child" process deletes/changes a file that the "parent" process was using?

 exec(file, cmdline):
     - open() the named file